Generalist funds flow back into mining as prices, inflation climb

 The survey found fund managers were underweight defensive sectors such as utilities and pharma.

-This is not only visible in Europe, as several hedge funds have piled into Canada-listed Teck Resources Ltd, for example, U.S. regulatory filings show.
-(Graphic: Miners vs FTSE, )
+This is not only visible in Europe, as several hedge funds have piled into Canada-listed Teck Resources Ltd (TECKb.TO), for example, U.S. regulatory filings show. read more

 AVOIDING BOOM AND BUST